ewei2406/HooHacks22/README.md

 [![Tindify Logo](./assets/Logo.png)](https://green-code-app.herokuapp.com/)

-# GreenCode: Promoting Informed, Consumption
+# GreenCode: Promoting Informed Consumption

 Ever wondered the sustainability behind your favorite snack brands?
 With Greencode, a quick picture from a smartphone provides an environmental rating as well as ingredients and potential allergens.